-We collaborated with Clayton's Home Innovation Lab for the answers to some questions you may be wondering about when it comes to how we create our manufactured and modular home models!
+We collaborated with Clayton's Home Innovation Lab to answer some questions you may have about how we create our manufactured and modular home models!

-For a gorgeous new home to make it from the Lab’s idea to your home sweet home, there is a crucial piece of the puzzle that happens in between.
-It has to be built.
+For that new manufactured or modular floor plan to go from the lab to your home sweet home, there is a crucial piece of the puzzle that happens in between: The home needs to be built.
 That means collaboration between the Home Innovation Lab and Clayton’s home building facilities is key.
-The lab supports the home building facilities by assisting with material changes and updates, floor plan development, 3D renderings, construction documents and many more essentials that the home building facility needs to produce the final product, your dream home.
-The team’s mission is to achieve efficient and cost-effective designs for all home building facilities so the facilities can be successful in building beautiful, quality homes with you in mind.
+The lab supports the home building facilities by assisting with any changes to the home’s materials, floor plan development, 3D renderings, construction documents and many more essentials the facility needs.
+The team’s mission is to achieve efficient and cost-effective designs for all home building facilities, so the facilities can build beautiful, quality homes that are also attainable for more buyers.

-A big role in creating styles that customers want is listening to what customers want.
-The Lab is dedicated to just that!
-With the help of surveys that give insight on what today’s homebuyers are looking for, like kitchen islands or built-in storage.
-Pairing this with feedback from the homebuilding facilities and retail home centers, our design team is able to create home designs with trends and functionality that excite customers the moment they see them.
+A big way we create homes with the styles and features customers want is by listening to them.
+The lab is dedicated to just that, with the help of surveys that give insight into what today’s home buyers are looking for, like kitchen islands or built-in storage.
+Pairing this with feedback from the home building facilities and retail home centers, our team create homes designs with trends and features that excite customers the moment they see them.

-Inspiration can be found in everything – art, fashion, social media.
-Anywhere you look, you can be inspired in some way.
-For the Home Innovation Lab, inspiration derives from a variety of sources such as conferences, design shows, blogs, magazines and trend research.
-The magic really comes together though when they collaborate in their creative sessions to talk about new ideas or things they’ve seen.
+Inspiration for a home can be found in everything – art, fashion, social media.
+The Home Innovation Lab also draws ideas from sources like conferences, design shows, blogs, magazines and trend research.
+Then the magic really comes together when they collaborate in creative sessions to talk about new ideas or trends they’ve seen.

-When the Lab is selecting styles and designing a new home model, they start off by adding a variety of features, design ideas and materials to the home.
-Then they go through the costing process for the home.
-If they are working to lower the price, they look for ways to adjust the designs to consider how efficiently the home is built and simplify material applications.
-This allows them to keep the integrity of the design intact while still achieving the target price point.
+When the lab is designing a new model, they also go through what’s called the costing process for the home.
+If they are working to lower the price, they look for ways to adjust the designs to consider how efficiently the home is built and simplify some of the materials.
+This allows them to keep the integrity of the design intact while still meeting the target price point.
 From there, it’s time to create floor plans and 3D renderings, test mock-up designs and work with home building facilities to get orders made for a prototype.

-So, when you walk into a Clayton Built® home and notice all the attention to detail, latest trends and features that set the home apart from any others you have seen, you know that it most likely started with an idea in the Home Innovation Lab.
+Now when you walk into a Clayton home at a home center and notice the attention to detail, latest trends and features that set the home apart from others you may have seen, you’ll know that it all began with an idea in the Home Innovation Lab.
 And to start browsing manufactured and modular homes that are available near you, you can check out our Find a Home page, where you can filter floor plans by the location, price, number of bedrooms and features you are looking for.